Shujian-He/BiliMagicMarketScraper/README.md

 The data is automatically saved into an SQLite database (`bilidata.db`) after each successful page fetch, which can be queried using tools like `DB Browser for SQLite` or via Python.

-- In case of main program error, run
+- In case of main script error, run

    ```
    python3 db.py